 Bedbug infestations seem to be increasing around the world at an alarming rate, possibly due to insecticide resistance.
 Resistance to pyrethroid insecticides is already widespread in the United States.
 The bedbug occurs in aggregations when conditions are favorable, but the arthropods disperse when conditions are unfavorable.
 Active female dispersal can potentially lead to treatment failures and should be taken into account when using control methods.

 New tactics may be needed for this escalating public health concern in locations with high occupant turnover, such as hotels, hospitals, and nursing homes.
 Indeed, in the past decade bedbugs have become a worldwide urban pest, with the number of American households affected markedly increased.
-Recent genetic data suggest that C lectularius may be undergoing lineage divergence through host association.
+Genetic data suggest that C lectularius may be undergoing lineage divergence through host association.

 The mechanism of skin injury by arthropods depends on the structure of the mouthparts.
 These insects are categorized as vessel feeders if they insert the tip into a capillary or as pool feeders if they feed on the extravasated blood from damaged tissue.
 They often inject different pharmacologically active substances (eg, hyaluronidase, proteases, kinins), which may cause different skin reactions (eg, erythema, wheal, vesicle, hemorrhagic nodule).
 See the following images.